jmkn03/ai-lab/README.md

 # ai-lab
-AI Lab exercises for university
+AI lab exercises for university written in Google Colab